KodyPay/kody-clientsdk-python/README.md

 ### API Authentication

-Every client library request authenticates with the server using a `store id` and metadata field `x-api-key`.
+Every client library request authenticates with the server using a `store id` and a metadata field `x-api-key`.

 Example:
 ````python